grafana/grafana/contribute/ISSUE_TRIAGE.md

 ##### Accessibility issues

-This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Grafana improve keyboard navigation, screen-reader support, and gemeral accessibility.
+This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Grafana improve keyboard navigation, screen-reader support, and general accessibility.
 The report should include relevant [WCAG criteria](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0), if applicable.

 Grafana Labs is dedicated to improving our graphical user interfaces and overall experience so that our product becomes usable and accessible for people with disabilities as well as anyone else.
 Learn more about Grafana's commitment to [A11y](https://grafana.com/accessibility/) (accessibility).